longy2k/obsidian-bmo-chatbot/README.md

 Any ideas or support is highly appreciated :)

-If you have any bugs, improvements, or suggestions, please create an issue.
+If you have any bugs or improvements, please create an issue.

 If you like to share your ideas, profiles, or anything else, please join or create a discussion.